Hello!

 What I'm working on:

 As part of my MA work, I'm in the early stages of developing resource guides for undergraduate students interested in pursuing a career in pediatric care (Child Life, SLP, or occupational therapy, for example).
 Resource guides will be aligned with the BA program's existing field placement structure.
+My project also focuses on the increasing "professionalization" of ECE teacher training and the barriers and supports available to ECE students pursuing unconventional post-graduate pathways.

 Previous projects:

-Previous research suggests that when children are praised for their effort, they try harder, generate better problem-solving strategies, and are able to cope with setbacks.
+Research suggests that when children are praised for their effort, they try harder, generate better problem-solving strategies, and are able to cope with setbacks.
 Process praise that overlaps with effort and success boosts infants' motor-based persistence, while random process praise is detrimental to persistence.
 In my undergraduate thesis, I explored whether contingent process praise influences how infants reason about effort expenditure, and whether this mental effort correlates with infants’ physical persistence.

 Outside of my graduate work, I'm broadly interested in philosophy of science/history of psych kinds of things like: looping effects and categorical classification, experience-based expertise in survivorship research, the history of infant research and attachment theory, and the intersection of parenting, disability, and complex medical conditions.